Azure/k8s-deploy/README.md

   </tr>
   <tr>
     <td><code>strategy</code><br/>Strategy</td>
     <td>(Optional) Deployment strategy to be used while applying manifest files on the cluster.
-Acceptable values: none/canary. none - No deployment strategy is used when deploying. canary - Canary deployment strategy is used when deploying to the cluster</td>
+Acceptable values: none/canary/blue-green. none - No deployment strategy is used when deploying. canary - Canary deployment strategy is used when deploying to the cluster. blue-green - Blue-Green deployment strategy is used when deploying to cluster.</td>
   </tr>
   <tr>
     <td><code>traffic-split-method</code><br/>Traffic split method</td>
     <td>(Optional) Acceptable values: pod/smi; Default value: pod <br>SMI: Percentage traffic split is done at request level using service mesh.
 Service mesh has to be setup by cluster admin.
-Orchestration of <a href="https://github.com/deislabs/smi-spec/blob/master/traffic-split.md" data-raw-source="TrafficSplit](https://github.com/deislabs/smi-spec/blob/master/traffic-split.md)">TrafficSplit</a> objects of SMI is handled by this action. <br>Pod: Percentage split not possible at request level in the absence of service mesh.
+Orchestration of <a href="https://github.com/servicemeshinterface/smi-spec/blob/master/apis/traffic-split/v1alpha3/traffic-split.md" data-raw-source="TrafficSplit](https://github.com/deislabs/smi-spec/blob/master/traffic-split.md)">TrafficSplit</a> objects of SMI is handled by this action. <br>Pod: Percentage split not possible at request level in the absence of service mesh.
 So the percentage input is used to calculate the replicas for baseline and canary as a percentage of replicas specified in the input manifests for the stable variant.</td>
   </tr>
   <tr>
     <td><code>percentage</code><br/>Percentage</td>